-- To keep track of files, file systems normally have directories or folders.

-- Usually, a directory is itself a file.

-- The directory can be viewed as a symbol table that translates file names into their directory entries.

-- A typical directory entry contains information (attributes, location, ownership) about a file.

-- When considering a particular directory structure, we need to keep in mind the operations that are to be performed on a directory:

-- Search for a file.

-- Create a file.

-- Delete a file.
+- To keep track of files, file systems normally have directories or folders. - Usually, a directory is itself a file. - The directory can be viewed as a symbol table that translates file names into their directory entries. - A typical directory entry contains information (attributes, location, ownership) about a file. - When considering a particular directory structure, we need to keep in mind the operations that are to be performed on a directory: - Search for a file. - Create a file. - Delete a file.

-- List a directory.

-- Rename a file.

-- Traverse the file system.
-We may wish to access every directory and every file within a directory structure.
-For reliability, it is a good idea to save the contents and structure of the entire file system at regular intervals (backup copy).

-File-System Interface File Concept File Atributes File Operations An Example Program Using File System Calls File Types Internal File Structure Access Methods Sequential Access
+File-System Interface File Concept File Atributes File Operations An Example Program Using File System Calls File Types Internal File Structure Access Methods Sequential Access Directory Structure Storage Structure